wultra/powerauth-cmd-tool/docs/Readme.md

 ### Validate the Signature

-Use this method to send signer GET or POST requests to given URL with provided data.
+Use this method to send signed GET or POST requests to given URL with provided data.

 ```bash
 java -jar powerauth-java-cmd.jar \